Radbuglet/autoken/src/userland/README.md

 ### Neat Recipes

-One of the coolest uses of AuToken, in my slightly biased opinion, is integrating it with th [`generational_arena`](https://docs.rs/generational-arena/latest/generational_arena/) crate.
+One of the coolest uses of AuToken, in my slightly biased opinion, is integrating it with the [`generational_arena`](https://docs.rs/generational-arena/latest/generational_arena/) crate.
 This crate implements what is essentially a `HashMap` from numeric handles to values but considerably more efficient.
 Since numeric handles are freely copyable, they can serve as ad hoc